 In September 2018, Google announced initiatives that make it easier for you to find creator and copyright information.
 They now provide links to image creator, credit and copyright notice metadata, whenever available, for images on Google Images.
 For more information, see their blog post Image Rights Metadata in Google Images.

 Assume that Online Content is Protected by Copyright

-To start your research on legally using Google images, you should assume that all online images are protected by copyright.
+To start legally using Google images, you should assume that all located online images are protected by copyright.
 Then do your research.
 Take the necessary effort and steps to determine if the image is under copyright protection.
 If it’s protected by copyright and there’s no license is attached to it, you need to get permission before you use it.

-If you’re fortunate, the copyright owner’s name will be on the image with a link to click to contact the copyright owner and ask for permission.
+If you’re fortunate, the copyright owner’s name will be on the image with a link to click to contact them to ask for permission.
 And hopefully the copyright owner will promptly reply.
 But this best case scenario won’t always be your scenario.